Good News in History, November 1 - Good News Network

 - Bosnia peace talks opened in Dayton, Ohio (1995)

+- Holidays on this day: Mexico–Day of the Dead; Catholicism–All Saints Day; Independence Day (from Britain in 1981) for Antigua and Barbuda; and it’s Algeria Day.

-Also on this day, a small horse named Seabiscuit defeated War Admiral in a miracle upset victory that came to be known as horse racing’s Match of the Century.
+Also on this day in 1938, a small horse named Seabiscuit defeated War Admiral in a miracle upset victory that came to be known as horse racing’s Match of the Century.
 The undersized, knobby-kneed thoroughbred given to sleeping and eating for long periods, became a symbol of hope to Americans during the Great Depression.
-(1938)

-Holidays: Mexico – Day of the Dead; Catholicism – All Saints Day; Independence Day for Antigua and Barbuda, from Britain in 1981; Algeria Day
+And on this day in 1941, American photographer Ansel Adams took a picture of a moonrise in the half-light between sunset and dark that would become one of the most famous images in the history of photography.
+While driving through the countryside, Adams pulled off to the side of Route 84 when he saw a church and cemetery near Hernandez, New Mexico.
+Desperate to capture the image in the fading light, he, his son and another passenger scrambled to set up the tripod and camera, knowing that only moments remained before the light was gone.
+He only managed to produce one exposure before the sunlight lifted from the gravesite’s crosses at 4:49 pm.
+WATCH a clip of Ansel recounting the shot… and click to enlarge the image.

 […] post Good News in History, November 1 appeared first on The Good News […]